 10 tips to improve your health today

-With the busyness of general life, it’s easy to forget to drink enough water.
+Did you know that even minor dehydration can affect physical and mental performance, so hydration is essential for better health.
+But, with the busyness of general life, it’s easy to forget to drink enough water.
 One helpful way is to keep a refillable water bottle with you throughout the day.
-You’ll know exactly how much you’ve had and how much more you need to drink – about 2 litres for women and 2.5 litres for men.
+The amount of water that someone should drink varies greatly from person to person but generally the recommended amount is 2 litres for women and 2.6 litres for men.
+By having a water bottle close to you at all times, you’ll know exactly how much you’ve had and how much more you need to drink

 2. Create a sleep schedule – and stick to it!

 Much like getting enough water every day, life and stress can stop you from getting the right amount of sleep to perform at your optimal levels.
 Fixing your sleep schedule takes a bit of practice, and it’s not just about how many hours you clock up each night.
 Going to bed and waking up around the same time every day, even on weekends, can teach your body to fall into the right sleeping rhythm and improve your overall mental health.

 3. Exercise with a friend to keep you accountable